Modern Slavery Statement

 • Maven Investment Partners Ltd

-To help manage the risk of slavery and human trafficking in the Group’s business and supply chain, a training course on the issue of modern slavery has been made available to all employees on the Group’s e-learning platform.
-The purpose of the training is to educate employees on how to recognise signs of modern slavery.
-We believe that by promoting a bottom-up approach, the Group will help protect itself from any potential risks of modern slavery.
+While the Maven Entities have not taken any new steps to tackle modern slavery risks this financial year, the Group continues to provide a training course on modern slavery to all employees through the Group’s e- learning platform.
+The training is designed to educate employees on how to recognise signs of modern slavery.
+We believe that by promoting a bottom-up approach, the Group will help protect itself from any potential risks associated with modern slavery.

-This statement has been approved by the relevant Boards of Directors.
-The statement will be reviewed annually to reflect the Group’s duties under the Act.
+This statement was approved by the relevant Boards of Directors on 30 December 2024 and will be reviewed annually to ensure that it continues to align with the Group’s duties under the Act.